Turtogtokh-Altangerel/good-alloc-junction-hackathon-2023/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-To try our solution locally, please set up our project locally by following the steps below.
+To try our solution, please set up our project locally by following the steps below.
 ### Prerequisites
 Make sure you have Python version `>=3.10,<3.12.0` installed on your machine.